 Laughing Whitefish Audubon is an independent chapter of Michigan Audubon, serving Alger and Marquette counties in Michigan’s Upper Peninsula.
-Through conservation, education, advocacy, and outdoor enjoyment, Laughing Whitefish Audubon is an advocate for protecting birds, wildlife, and local habitats.
+Laughing Whitefish Audubon advocates for protecting birds, wildlife, and local habitats through conservation, education, advocacy, and outdoor enjoyment.
 Look for us on Facebook.
 To learn more, please visit the LWAS About Page.

-It’s about to get interesting – JOIN today and prepare for some excellent winter birding.
+JOIN today and prepare for some excellent spring birding.

 Bird of the Month

 The Northern Shoveler is a common holarctic duck with a high degree of morphological and feeding specializations.
 Unlike most dabbling ducks (genus Anas), it has a bill ideally suited for straining small swimming crustaceans from the water.
 Previous studies have shown that Northern Shovelers feed primarily by holding their bills in the water while swimming, straining out small invertebrates by continually dabbling.

 Although easily recognizable, this species is less well known than other dabbling ducks such as the Mallard (Anas platyrhynchos), Northern Pintail (A. acuta), or Green-winged Teal (A. crecca).
 Even among waterfowl hunters, it rates a low standing, perhaps as much from ignorance of this species as from experience.
 Although this duck has been well studied in North America and the western Palearctic, less is known about its biology and habits in Asia.